Tilbury power stations: Thurrock Flexible Generation Plant

 The Thurrock Flexible Generation Plant is a planned natural gas engine and battery energy electricity supply facility.
 The plant will be developed, owned and operated by Thurrock Power Limited, a subsidiary of Statera Energy.
 It is located immediately north of the former Tilbury A & B power station site and south of the London, Tilbury and Southend Railway.
 The main site occupies an area of 18.5 hectares.

 The plant will comprise up to 60 fast-starting gas engines fuelled by natural gas connected to electricity generators which will generate a total of 600 MW of electricity.
 In addition, batteries will store up to 600 MWh and export up to 150 MW of electricity.
 The engines will not run continuously but will start up for short periods several times a day as the National Grid requires, it is envisaged that they will run for up to 4000 hours per year, i.e. less than half the year.
 Electrical transformers and switchgear step-up the voltage from the batteries and generators to match the 275 kV National Grid voltage at Tilbury substation.

 The flue stacks from the engines may be grouped together; the stacks will be 40 metres tall.
 The engine building will be 20 metres high and the battery building up to 10 metres high.

 It is envisaged that advance works will start in 2020; main construction work will start in 2021 and take 18 months to six years in total over several phases.
 The plant will have a design operational life of 35 years.

+By 2025, 450 MW gas-powered backup runs occasionally.
+A 600 MWh / 300 MW grid battery tests reactive power service.